 There is no cheap way to see Iceland.
 If you go, plan to spend a lot of money.
 I just got back from Iceland, did the Golden Circle & then the Ring Toad.
 Very nice trip but don't bother going if money is a concern. almost 3 years agoAnswered by Al via WorldNomads.com

 Lonely Planet Iceland is your passport to the most relevant, up-to-date advice on what to see and skip, and what hidden discoveries await you.

 Bónus is probably the best known budget grocery store.

-Stop by Tourist Information Centre for inquiries .
-8 months agoAnswered by Joseph via WorldNomads.com
+Stop by Tourist Information Centre for inquiries . almost 3 years agoAnswered by Joseph via WorldNomads.com

 You can bring groceries into Iceland.
 They have only have a few restrictions and lax customs compared to those used to travelling to less isolated places.
 We had a list of everything we had with us.
 They never looked at it.

 We also only drank during Happy Hour.
-Some beer and some wines are half price but most things are not even during Happy Hour.
-8 months ago
+Some beer and some wines are half price but most things are not even during Happy Hour. almost 3 years ago

 Not an inexpensive location.
 Car rentals are almost essential and they run much higher than the rest of europe.
 Petrol or diesel fuel are expensive......as you might expect on an island with no oil resources.
-Restaurants are $$$$ for the most part unless you are willing to eat lots of hotdogs that are available at every fuel station.
-8 months ago
+Restaurants are $$$$ for the most part unless you are willing to eat lots of hotdogs that are available at every fuel station. almost 3 years ago

 1) Food: Bring as much of your own food as you have room for.
 Once there, I largely stayed away from restaurants and opted for grocery stores.
 "Bonus" and "Netto" are two grocery chain stores you'll see.
 When all else failed, a sandwich from one of the convenience stores was cheaper than restaurant food.
 Also, a Costco store just opened up in Reykjavik.